 - Rock walls of the barbed canyons have drooping, gently curved sediments: Bob Enyart described these on last week's RSR program as "wildly downward curved" rock walls.
 The layers of these barbed canyon walls are smoothly bent, arched layers of rock.
 (See them at 1 hour into Bryan Nickel's video.)
 These curved walls are not made of metamorphic rock, meaning that they were not heated enough to melt and softly deform their drooping layers.

 - 500 million years-worth of missing great unconformity deposits and erosion: Bob and Bryan discuss this at 47 minutes into rsr.org/gc4.
 Allegedly, a half billion years transpired at the precise point in the strata called the "great unconformity".
 [As discussed on air, these arguments apply region wide.
-For example, 250 miles west of Denver there's similarly "missing" 1.5 billion years just above the dark rock at the base of the Colorado Nat'l Monument.]
+For example, 250 miles west of Denver there's similarly "missing" 1.5 billion years of sediments just above the dark rock at the base of the Colorado Nat'l Monument.]
 To separate fact from speculation, the fact is the physically sudden change in the orientation of the strata.
 Above the unconformity the layers are horizontal and below that physical boundary the rock layers are tipped.
 That is the fact.
 The wild speculation is that 500 million years passed at that point in the record of the rocks yet leaving behind a boundary characterized by a lack of deposition and a lack of erosion.
 This is five times more absurd than the missing 100 million years at the boundary between two typical rock strata where the alleged Silurian and Devonian time periods would have transpired, also without leaving depositional or erosional evidence.